dipscope/TypeManager.TS/README.md

 ### Configuring reference handler

 Reference handler defines how references to the same objects including a circular one should be treated.
-We have several reference handlers: direct, lead and path.
+We have several reference handlers: circular, json path and plain.
 Each of them can be used globally or per type.

-* Direct reference handler preserves object references without making any special changes;
+* Circular reference handler preserves object references without making any special changes;
-* Path reference handler preserves object references using JSONPath notation;
+* Json path reference handler preserves object references using JSONPath notation;
-* Lead reference handler preserves object references excluding a circular one.
+* Plain reference handler preserves object references excluding a circular one.
 When circular reference is detected it will be set to undefined;

 There is nothing better to show the difference than code.
 For example we have two classes which reference each other: